Culture of England: Heritage and tourism

 The British Library in London is the national library and is one of the world's largest research libraries, holding over 150 million items in all known languages and formats; including around 25 million books.
 The most senior art gallery is the National Gallery in Trafalgar Square, which houses a collection of over 2,300 paintings dating from the mid-13th century to 1900.
 The Tate galleries house the national collections of British and international modern art; they also host the famously controversial Turner Prize.
 The Ashmolean Museum was founded in 1677 from the personal collection of Elias Ashmole, was set up in the University of Oxford to be open to the public and is considered by some to be the first modern public museum.
 In 2011 there were more than 1,600 museums in England.
 Most museums and art galleries are free of charge.

 A blue plaque, the oldest historical marker scheme in the world, is a permanent sign installed in a public place in the UK to commemorate a link between that location and a famous person or event.
 The scheme was the brainchild of politician William Ewart in 1863 and was initiated in 1866.
 It was formally established by the Royal Society of Arts in 1867, and since 1986 has been run by English Heritage.
-The first plaque was unveiled in 1867 to commemorate Lord Byron at his birthplace, 24 Holles Street, Cavendish Square, London.
-Examples that commemorate events include John Logie Baird's first demonstration of the television at 22 Frith Street, Westminster, W1, London, and the first sub 4-minute mile run by Roger Bannister on 6 May 1954 at Oxford University's Iffley Road Track.

 Tourism plays a significant part in the economic life of England.
 In 2018, the United Kingdom as a whole was the world's 10th most visited country for tourists, and 17 of the United Kingdom's 25 UNESCO World Heritage Sites fall within England.
 VisitEngland is the official tourist board for England.
-VisitEngland's stated mission is to build England's tourism product, raise Britain's profile worldwide, increase the volume and value of tourism exports and develop England and Britain's visitor economy.
+VisitEngland's stated mission is to build England's tourism product, raise its profile worldwide, increase the volume and value of tourism exports and develop England and Britain's visitor economy.
 In 2020, the Lonely Planet travel guide rated England as the second best country to visit that year, after Bhutan.

-The Parliamentary Under Secretary of State for Arts, Heritage and Tourism is the minister with responsibility over tourism in England, including museums, art galleries, public libraries and the National Archives.
+The Parliamentary Under-Secretary of State for Arts and Heritage is the minister with responsibility over tourism in England, including museums, art galleries, public libraries and the National Archives.